Azure/bicep-registry-modules/avm/res/app/job/README.md

 ### Parameter: `secrets`

-The secrets of the Container App.
+The secrets configured for the Container App.

 - Required: No
 - Type: array